A complex regulation context

 - The European Union launched the GDPR (General Data Protection Regulation) in May 2018.
 Many countries in the world took it as a reference and are implementing their own similar regulatory framework.

 - In February 2020 the European Union presented its Data Strategy.
-The data strategy enshrines data sharing (industrial, personal, non-personal data) as the central element of the EU's action in the digital world during the current Commission's term of office.
+The data strategy enshrines data-sharing (industrial, personal, non-personal data) as the central element of the EU's action in the digital world during the current Commission's term of office.
+The Data Strategy goal is to foster the emergence of the Data Spaces.

-- The EU will create sectoral 'European Data Spaces' which will be responsible for coordinating key sectors to facilitate the flow of data.
-9 priority Data Spaces have been announced to date, including mobility, finance, health, skills, energy, green deal, administration).
+- The EU is creating sectoral 'European Data Spaces' which will be responsible for coordinating key sectors to facilitate the flow of data.
+10 priority Data Spaces have been announced to date, including mobility, finance, health, skills, energy, green deal, administration).

 - Concerning the sharing of personal data, the EU recalls that the GDPR, with its values, principles, and rights, are the basic components of the architecture that will be put in place.

-- In November 2020, the European Commission presented the Data Governance Act, which announces the creation of a new institutional tool for data at the European level.
+- In November 2020, the European Commission presented the Data Governance Act (DGA), which announces the creation of a new institutional tool for data at the European level.

 - The European governance body will contain a data innovation board made up of public-private partnerships.
 This board will influence the construction of European Data Spaces and a 'soft infrastructure' for personal data sharing.